itdxer/neupy/site/pages/model_zoo.rst

+.. _model-zoo:

 Model Zoo
 =========

 ImageNet classification
 -----------------------

-These modes are trained to perform classification in the ImageNet ILSVRC challenge data.
+These modes are trained to perform classification using ImageNet ILSVRC challenge data.
 The goal of the competition is to build a model that classifies image into one of the 1,000 categories.
 Categories include animals, objects, transports and so on.

 .. csv-table::
     :header: "Name", "Number of parameters", "Pre-trained model", "Code example"